weliveindetail/StatefulJit/README.md

 * 3rd-party libraies: LLVM master installed, gtest binaries
 * platforms: Windows 64-bit only (at the moment)
 * compilers: Visual Studio 14 2015

-## Known Issues

-The JIT compiler uses the `llvm/ExecutionEngine/Orc/GlobalMappingLayer.h` class, which has as little bug in line 35 using the type trait `ModuleSetHandleT`.
-Within the default `ObjectLinkingLayer` this cannot be resolved as it was renamed into `ObjSetHandleT` at some point.
-Renaming it in the header file fixes this problem.